No fly zone….

-Things that shouldnt be Packed or Carried on an Airplane
+Things that can’t be packed or carried on an Airplane

 Many common items used everyday in the home or workplace may seem harmless, however, when transported by air, they can be very dangerous.
 In flight, variations in temperature and pressure can cause items to leak, generate toxic fumes or start a fire.

-Do Not Pack in Luggages or carry on board:
+Do Not Pack in Luggage or carry on board: